zara-siddiqui/lab-cleaning-numerical-data/readme.md

 ### Instructions

 1. Import the necessary libraries.

-2. Load the `we_fn_use_c_marketing_customer_value_analysis.csv` into the variable `customer_df`.
+2. Load the we_fn_use_c_marketing_customer_value_analysis.csv into the variable customer_df

-3. First look at its main features (`head`, `shape`, `info`).
+3. First look at its main features (head, shape, info).

-4. Rename the columns so they follow the _PE8_ (snake case).
+4. Rename the columns so they follow the PE8 (snake case) (lower_case_with_underscores)

 5. Change effective to date column to datetime format.

-6. Check `NaN` values per column.
-7. Define a function that differentiates between continuous and discrete variables. **Hint**: A number of unique values might be useful.
-Store continuous data into a `continuous` variable and do the same for `discrete` and categorical.
+6. Define a function that differentiates between continuous and discrete variables.
+Hint: The number of unique values might be useful.
+Store continuous data into a continuous_df variable and do the same for discrete_df

-8. For the categorical data, check if there is some kind of text in a variable so we would need to clean it. **Hint**: Use the same method you used in step 7.
-Depending on the implementation, decide what to do with the variables you get.
-9. Get categorical features.
-10. What should we do with the `customer_id` column?
+7. Plot a correlation matrix, comment what you see.

+8. Create a function to plot every discrete variable.
+Do the same with the continuous variables (Be Careful, you may need to change the plot type to one better suited for continuous data!)

+9. Comment what you can see in the plots.

+10. Look for outliers in the continuous variables.
+(HINT: There’s a good plot to do that!)

+11. Did you find outliers?
+Comment what you will do with them.

+12. Check all columns for NaN values.
+Decide what (if anything) you will need to do with them.